-Vermont Law School Commitment to Anti-Racism and Support for Diversity, Equity, and Inclusion
+Vermont Law and Graduate School Commitment to Anti-Racism and Support for Diversity, Equity, and Inclusion

 Therefore, we commit to fight against inherent ignorance, intolerance, racial and social injustice, through teaching and scholarship, research and practice, open discussion, and public events.
 We believe in providing a learning environment that is inclusive of all people, regardless of race, sex, sexual orientation, gender identity and expression, religion, nationality, ethnicity, ability, age, or socioeconomic class.

 As a community, we are implementing anti-racism practices and pedagogy.
-We support and celebrate diversity through the efforts described in Vermont Law School’s Diversity, Equity, and Inclusion Plan.
+We support and celebrate diversity through the efforts described in Vermont Law and Graduate School’s Diversity, Equity, and Inclusion Plan.